Top 7 Lake Erie USGS Stream Gauge Graphs

 Chagrin River Stream Gauge

-The Chagrin clears fairly fast after rain.
-It runs through the suburbs of the city and can see a fair amouth of residential runoff.
+The Chagrin River gets clear fast after rain, within 1 day it is usually fishable depending on the amount.
+Most of the drainage area is residential runoff.
 This is a great river to try if the others are high and muddy.

 Chagrin River